J-Filip/Portfolio-redesign/src/projects/2022 CN-helper-2.md

   - logo_title: WordPress
     src: /assets/projects/wordpress.svg
 imageBlob: /assets/spear.png
-video: /assets/travolta.mp4
+video: /assets/cn_helper_2.mkv
 image: /assets/blue-blob.svg
 rotate: rotate(-74)
-description: A Svelte + Strapi or Wordpress as a headless cms project.
-  Tehnically an improved version of my first project - MailoMlat.
-I would like to combine few other features in it to create a complete solution for our Helpdesk needs.
+description: A Svelte + WordPress as a headless cms project.
+Technically an improved version of my first project - MailoMlat.
 ---
 - - -

 **WHY?**
-As this is an improved version of my first Helpdesk project, You can read about the **Why** in[MejloMlat.](https://filip-jugkala.com/projects/2020%20mejlomlat/)
+As this is an improved version of my first Helpdesk project, You can read about the **Why** in [MejloMlat.](https://filip-jugkala.com/projects/2020%20mejlomlat/)
+\
 \
 **HOW?**
 The most important improvement is decoupling the content from the presentation.
 As our business logic might change, it must be easily updated and not hardcoded as in my first approach.